microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

 Now that the SonarQube server is running, we will modify Azure Build pipeline to integrate with SonarQube to analyze the java code provisioned by the Azure DevOps Demo Generator system.

-1. Go to **Builds** under **Pipelines** tab, edit the build pipeline **SonarQube**.
+1. Go to **pipelines** under **Pipelines** tab, edit the build pipeline **SonarQube**.
 This is a Java application and we are using [Maven](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/maven?view=azure-devops) to build the code.
 And we are using [SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) extension tasks to prepare  analysis on SonarQube and publish Quality Gate results.

 1. **Prepare Analysis Configuration** task is to configure all the required settings before executing the build.
 Click **+ NEW** to add SonarQube server endpoint.